-1. Nov.
-26, 2018 "final" decision by the Calif.
-Supreme Court denying Kinney's petition for writ of mandate as to the Oct.
+1. Dec.
+12, 2018 "final" decision by the Calif.
+Supreme Court denying Kinney's petition for review as to the Oct.
 4, 2018 denial by Calif.
 Court of Appeal, Second Appellate District, Adm.
 Pres.
 Justice Elwood Lui to allow Kinney to proceed with his appeal of a 2018 post-petition attorney's fee award (aka appeal of the 2018 attorney's fee "cost" order in favor of debtor Michele Clark) in Kempton v.
-Clark, Los Angeles County Superior Court No. BC354136 even though Clark's 2010 Chapter 7 "no asset" bankruptcy and her 2012 discharge prohibited any motion for such a ruling, and any such ruling was automatically void]; see Cal.
-Supreme Court No. S252067.
-[Appendix A, page 1]. and
+Clark, Los Angeles County Superior Court No. BC354136 even though Clark's 2010 Chapter 7 "no asset" bankruptcy and her 2012 discharge prohibited any motion for such a ruling, and any such ruling was automatically void; see Cal.
+Supreme Court No. S252062.
+[Appendix A, page 1]1. and 2.
+Oct.

-2. Oct.
 4, 2018 unilateral denial by Cal.
 Court of Appeal, Second Appellate District, Adm.
 Pres.
-Justice Elwood Lui to allow Kinney to proceed with his appeal of a 2018 post-petition attorney's fee "cost" order (i.e. an appeal of attorney's fee award in favor of debtor Michele Clark) in Kempton v.
+Justice Elwood Lui to allow Kinney to proceed with his appeal of a 2018 post-petition attorney's fee "cost" order [i.e. an appeal of attorney's fee award in favor of debtor Michele Clark] in Kempton v.
 Clark, Los Angeles County Superior Court No. BC354136, which was contrary to Cal.
 Supreme Court decisions; and to 11 U.S.C.
 Sec.
-524(a) due to discharged-debtor Michele Clark's 2010 Chapter 7 "no asset"
+524(a) due to discharged-debtor Michele Clark's 2010 Chapter 7 "no asset" bankruptcy [e.g. because all obligations to her attorney were extinguished under pre-petition contracts] and her 2012 discharge.
+[App.
+B, 2].

-Citation method is Appendix ("App."), exhibit letter, and sequential page number.
+1 Citation method is Appendix ("App."), exhibit letter, and sequential page number.